11 Quirky Afternoon Teas In London

 Your guide will help you explore some of London’s most popular sites while sipping on steaming tea and nibbling on scrumptious pastries and amazing sandwiches made fresh at the B Bakery.
 You’ll also get to take home your very own tea tumbler, which makes for a great souvenir to remember your time in the city.

 You can reserve an entire floor or the whole bus if you’re travelling as a group or want to throw a rip-roaring tea party!
 This afternoon tea option is also great if you’re short on time in London and have a short time to see the city.
 It’s a great way to combine two experiences (afternoon tea and a sightseeing tour) into one quick afternoon!
+Adult tickets are £38.25 and children are £34.00. from Vanessa of Wanderlust Crew.

-Ochakai traditional Japanese Tea Ceremony
+Ochakai Traditional Japanese Tea Ceremony

 Ginza Onodera’s afternoon tea is a Japanese take on a traditional High Tea.
 A tea ceremony is performed at your table in association with Tsujiri, a Japanese tea house with more than 150 years of history.
 You will be treated to Spider Rolls, Wagyu sliders, Salmon tataki and an incredible Kinako Blancmange (pudding) with a black sugar sauce and a gorgeous Chocolate cake with Matcha icecream.

 This afternoon tea is very serene and zen-like watching the tea ceremony is said to clear the mind and leave you perfectly peaceful for the rest of the day.
+Featuring a Japanese twist on the British original, the selections include a variety of unique Japanese teas, delicious savoury bites & sweet treats all for £45 per person.
+Additionally, you can add a little sparkle to your afternoon with a glass of Champagne for £63 per person.

-Fortnum & Mason Elegant Afternoon Tea from Shoba of Just Go Places
+Fortnum & Mason Elegant Afternoon Tea

 Fortnum & Mason have a very elegant Afternoon Tea on the top floor of their store called The Diamond Jubilee Tea Salon.
 Afternoon tea service is spread across half a floor so it does not feel crowded even though it is very popular.
 This tea is very family-friendly with a separate kids’ tea menu.
 There is even a piano player adding to the ambience.